 The Western Zhou dynasty 西周 (11th cent.-770 BCE) created two capitals, Zongzhou 宗周 or Hao 鎬 (near modern Xi'an 西安, Shaanxi), and Chengzhou 成周 or Luo 雒 or Luoyi 雒邑 (modern Luoyang 洛陽, Henan), yet the rulers stayed in the western region where their people had lived for some centuries.
-According to mythology, and supported by archeological findings, the Zhou people had formerly lived in Bin 豳 (also written 邠), a territory (in the map marked green) that was either located in the Fen River 汾水 valley in Shanxi or northwest of modern Xi'an.
+According to mythology, and supported by archaeological findings, the Zhou people had formerly lived in Bin 豳 (also written 邠), a territory (in the map marked green) that was either located in the Fen River 汾水 valley in Shanxi or northwest of modern Xi'an.
 The older capitals of the Zhou tribe were Qi 岐 and Feng 豐, both also not far from modern Xi'an.

 In the other states, critical changes took place.
 The state of Jin collapsed by the fights among the ducal house and the six ministers commander (liu qing 六卿) of Zhonghang 中行, Zhi 智, Fan 范, Han 韓, Wei 魏, and Zhao 趙 at the beginning of the 5th century BC.
-The last three were able to crush the house of Jin and established their own feudal states in 376 BCE.
+The last three were able to crush the house of Jin and established their own regional states in 376 BCE.
 In the state of Qi the ruling family of the house of 姜 was replaced by the house of Tian 田 in 481 BCE.
 In Lu, the state where Confucius hailed from, lateral lines of the ducal house, the three Huan families 三桓 usurped power.

 From the 5th century BCE on the large state of Chu in the south expanded into all directions and swallowed the state of Yue in the east.
 Yan, the northernmost state, was able to invade Qi, but after recovering, Qi also expanded to the south.
 For Yan and Qi, the states of Zhao, Wei and Han in the centre of the Zhou empire constituted an important buffer zone to the west, where the state of Qin gained ground.
 Before thriving hard to the east, Qin conquered the region of the Sichuan Basin, where the states of Shu and Ba were located.
 From there, and the Han River valley, Qin was able to initiate campaigns against the state of Chu.
-In 221 BCE Qin had conquered all feudal states and founded the Qin empire 秦 (221-206 BCE).
+In 221 BCE Qin had conquered all regional states and founded the Qin empire 秦 (221-206 BCE).

 For a short time between 414 and 295 BCE, there was a state called Zhongshan 中山 in the border region between the modern provinces of Hebei and Shanxi.

-In the region south of the Yangtse River there were still native tribes whose territory was not yet incorporated into the Zhou empire, like the Pu 濮, the "Hundred Yue" 百越 and the the Yang Yue 揚粵.
+The royal house of Zhou had in the meantime split into an eastern and a western branch, making the kings of Zhou even more pure symbolic figures.
+In the region south of the Yangtze River there were still native tribes whose territory was not yet incorporated into the Zhou empire, like the Pu 濮, the "Hundred Yue" 百越 and the the Yang Yue 揚粵.
 In the northern steppe zone, there were the Eastern Hu 東胡, the Xiongnu 匈奴 - which were later to found a mighty steppe federation -, and the Tokharians (Yuezhi 月氏) that were of Indo-Iranian stock.
 The states of Qin and Yan built large fortification walls to prevent these northern rider peoples from making raids on "Chinese" territory.
-These, as well as fortification lines (black lines in the map) between the feudal states, were forerunners of the famous Great Wall.
+These, as well as fortification lines (black lines in the map) between the regional states, were forerunners of the famous Great Wall.